AccuWeaver/InstanceTypeAZCheck/README.md

 # InstanceTypAZCheck

-This is a CloudFormation Macro that will get information about the whether an instance type is available in the AZs where the instance could be built.
+This is a CloudFormation Macro that will get information about whether an instance type is available in the AZs where the instance could be built.
 Needed this because the `InstanceType` parameter was failing for some regions for the `t4g.small` instance type in `us-east-1` region.